-RESCCUE seeks to be a far-reaching project, it is for this reason why whenever possible it will use online platforms for its communication and dissemination activities.
-The project website (see 4.3.5.1.2.1 Online communication activities) will periodically publish all the information related to the day-to-day matters and significant project outcomes.
-Additionally, social media will be used as an impact multiplier.
+RESCCUE seeked to be a far-reaching project, it is for this reason why whenever possible it has used online platforms for its communication and dissemination activities.
+The project website (see 4.3.5.1.2.1 Online communication activities) has been periodically publish all the information related to the day-to-day matters and significant project outcomes.
+Additionally, social media has been used as an impact multiplier.
 However, there are some communication and dissemination activities, such as events, and materials, such as papers or posters, which by their nature are off-line.
-In the case of events, a brief video or at least a photo gallery will be uploaded together with the summary text in order to relate the experience in a more direct way.
-Additionally, the final conference of the project will possibly be livestreamed.
-Regarding the promotional materials, despite of printed copies, digital versions will be uploaded on the RESCCUE website in order to expand their accessibility.
+Regarding the promotional materials, despite of printed copies, digital versions were uploaded on the RESCCUE website in order to expand their accessibility.